Vitamin D

 The Complete Vitamin D Deficiency Diseases List

-Vitamin D deficiency has become a global epidemic.
-In India, this phenomenon is rampant as traditional and cultural practices majorly negate the potential benefits of plentiful sunlight throughout the year.
+Vitamin D deficiency has become global epidemic.
+In India, this phenomenon is rampant as the potential benefits of plentiful sunlight throughout the year is majorly negated by traditional and cultural practices.
 Vitamin D deficiency has been shown to play a role in almost every major disease.
-These include:
+These includes:

 1. Rickets in children,